 This coalition is a group of community members that have been impacted by or are concerned about substance abuse or mental health and want to improve our community’s quality of life.
 The coalition members work together on strategies to help prevent young people from ever trying or misusing drugs.
 It also works to create a community that helps support people who do have a substance use disorder or suffer from mental illness in staying safe, getting treatment, and maintaining their recovery.

-Substance use and misuse as well as mental health There are currently 5 workgroups involved with the Substance Abuse and Mental Health Coalition.
+There are currently 3 workgroups involved with the Substance Abuse and Mental Health Coalition.

-- Suicide Prevention- A workgroup that focuses on the Zero Suicide Initiative which targets systems within the community to eliminate suicide.
-This movement takes a hostile implementation to impact a multitude of organizational systems including, clinical and behavioral health care, schools, public health departments, first responders, and law enforcement systems among others.
-It’s a specific set of strategies and tolls that operates under the foundation belief that suicide deaths are preventable.
+- Zero Suicide– A workgroup that focuses on the Zero Suicide Initiative which targets systems within the community to eliminate suicide.
+This movement takes a holistic implementation to impact a multitude of organizational systems including, clinical and behavioral health care, schools, public health departments, first responders, and law enforcement systems among others.
+It’s a specific set of strategies that operates under the foundation belief that suicide deaths are preventable.

 - Substance Abuse Prevention– This coalition has been in existence for 9 years and now will shift under the HMC Umbrella.
 SAP has obtained a DFC grant that funds it’s work which focuses on creating a healthy community through policy change and best practices in order to ensure prevention of substance use and abuse.
 They aim to transform the community through shared values, beliefs, and attitudes that empower youth and adults to make healthy decisions.